ndrw1221/manga2music/README.md

 - `--device`: Device to run the model on (cuda or cpu).

  ### Notes
-- The model can take images of arbitrary sizes, so it is not necessary to cut manga images into fixed sizes before processing.
+- The model can take images of arbitrary sizes, so it is not necessary to cut input images into fixed sizes before processing.
 This allows for greater flexibility when using different manga sources.

 - A single description will be generated for all images within a single `--manga-path`, and one single piece of music will be generated from that description.
 If you wish to generate multiple pieces of music for different sections of the manga, organize the images by placing all the images belonging to the same section into separate folders.